hmanenga/test_app_6/README.md

 * Deployment instructions

 * ...
-* Complete Ruby On Rails Development
+* Complete Ruby On Rails Development by Hendric Manenga